DiogenisPanagiotis/Wyng/README.md

 ## Description

-This project was created provides access to Wyng's case studies and templates.
+This project provides access to Wyng's case studies and templates.

 Technologies utilized:
 - Vue.js